jeremyckahn/shifty/README.md

 npm run doc
 ```

-To generate live documentation in your browser:
+To generate live documentation to preview in your browser:

 ```
 npm run doc:live